Boston as Leadership Learning Lab | MLD-618 Leadership, Social Change, and its Challenges with Chris Winship and Ira Jackson

 Through MLD-618 students have fantastic opportunity to deeply examine local issues and actually interact with the key individuals who are, or were, the protagonists in the cases being studied.

 Students can ask these special class guests how they understood the situation(s) they were in, why they made the decisions that they did, and if now, in retrospect, they would have done anything differently.
-A few examples of guests in the course are:
+A few examples of expected guests in the course are:

 The core learning goal of this course is to give students the tools to rigorously analyze and evaluate situations where leadership is an issue and social change is the goal.
 You will learn how to do this by using a specific framework consisting of a series of steps: analyzing a situation, determining what options are available, and then evaluating each option in term of its consequences and its ethics.
 In addition, many cases in the course are interrelated.
 What is possible to do in any situation will often be constrained by what happened in previous situation(s).
 It is important that the cases we examine be understood in context, not as isolated situations.
 The local focus on Boston as a community allows students to do this.
 The course also provides a unique opportunity for students to learn about Boston and its environs.
-Through three different trips to explore Boston: one as a class (Museum of African American History), and two on your own (The Black Heritage Trail and the Ella J. Baker House) give students concrete experience of the city in which they are studying, and to see the city as a learning laboratory.
+Through three different trips to explore Boston: one as a class (Museum of African American History), and two on your own (The Black Heritage Trail and the Ella J. Baker House) students gain concrete experience of the city in which they are studying, and see the city as a learning laboratory.

 MLD-618 is also listed at the Faculty of Arts and Sciences as Sociology 1119.
-It will be taught in Fall 2022 on Mondays 3:00-5:45 in William James Hall.
+It will be taught in Fall on Mondays 3:00-5:45 in William James Hall 105.
 The course makes a good complement to other MLD courses in Leadership, Strategic ManagementUrban and Civic Innovation, and Organizing Civic, Political, and Social Action.
 For questions about these courses, or any other in the MLD curriculum, email Greg Dorchak, MLD Area Administrator

-MLD-102 will be offered in two sections at Harvard Kennedy School in Fall of 2022.
 If you have any questions about this course, or any other in the MLD curriculum, email Greg Dorchak, MLD Area Administrator.

 Female doctor attending to male patient